-Valuation Process for Investment Properties - The Authority's investment property has been valued as at 31st March 2019 by Paul Evans, Internal Valuer, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+Valuation Process for Investment Properties - The Authority's investment property has been valued as at 31st March 2020 by Paul Evans, Internal Valuer, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
+The outbreak of Covid-19 has impacted global financial markets and as at the valuation date, less weight can be attached to previous market evidence to inform opinions of value.
+There is an unprecedented set of circumstances on which to base a judgement.
+Valuations are therefore reported on the basis of 'material valuation uncertainty' as per the RICS Red Book Global.